x4Cx58x54/writing/docs/web/javascript-the-definitive-guide.md

 ### `null` and `undefined`

-`null` indicates some kind of abcense of value.
+`null` indicates some kind of absence of value.
 It is a special object.

 `undefined` is a deeper kind of absence.
-It is the value of something not exists, and it is returned by a function without an return value.
+It is the value of something not exists, and it is returned by a function without a return value.
 Applying `typeof` on `undefined` will get `undefined`.

 `==` consider them equal but `===` does not. `undefined` conveys something unexpected and erroneous. `null` is a better choice to assigning a 'no-value' to a variable.